Large Deviations Optimal Scheduling of Closed Queueing Networks: The Model and Preliminaries

-Here $\textup{AC}[0,T]$ is the space of absolutely continuous functions on $[0,T]$. \end{fact} Informally, this fact says the following.
+Informally, this fact says the following.
 (Suppose the leftmost term and rightmost term in \eqref{eq:ldp} are equal.)
-The probability exponent (with respect to $K$) for the unlikely event $\Gamma$ is equal to the exponent for the most likely fluid sample path (a limit of scaled sample paths, see Section~\ref{subsec:FSP_FL}) of demand $\fA$ such that the event occurs.
-The exponent for $\fA$ is the \emph{time integral of the exponent for its time derivative}.
+The probability exponent (with respect to $K$) for the event $\Gamma$ is equal to the exponent for the most likely fluid sample path (a limit of scaled sample paths, see Section~\ref{subsec:FSP_FL}) of demand $\fA$ such that the event occurs.
+The exponent for $\fA$ is the \emph{time integral of the exponent for its time derivative}, {and the latter is given by the function \eqref{eq:kl_divergence} where the summand is the large deviations exponent of a (sequence of) Poisson random variable(s) with mean ${\phi}_{j'k}$}.

-In our case, $\Gamma$ is the demand-drop event.
-We first derive a converse bound on the exponent by constructing a limiting sample path that always leads to demand drop regardless of the policy.
-Then we analyze the performance of our proposed SMW policies by looking at the limiting sample paths that lead to demand drop under those policies. \yka{To what $\Gamma$ are you going to apply this fact?
-To what policy?}
+In the present work, the relevant $\Gamma$ will be the throughput loss event.
+The reason the sample paths of accumulated service token arrivals fully determine whether this event occurs is because given any deterministic policy (as the policies we propose will be), the arrival process $\bA(\cdot)$ and the initial configuration $\bX(0)$ uniquely determine the evolution of the system state $\bX(\cdot)$, and hence determine throughput loss.
+The key will be to understand the most likely sample paths of the arrival process which lead to throughput loss.
+Our converse (impossibility) bound on the exponent will be established by constructing a fluid sample path of service token arrivals that \emph{always} leads to throughput loss regardless of the policy.